$27.46-$34.29 Hourly / $4,759.73-$5,943.60 Monthly / $57,116.80-$71,323.20 Yearly

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Experience: When assigned to the District Attorney’s Office, or the Sheriff’s Office the Investigative Assistant requires two years experience, either as a California Peace Officer as defined by Section 830 of the California Penal Code, or as a Community Service Officer or equivalent position with a law enforcement agency performing crime prevention and other law enforcement related work or three years of experience performing civilian field and office clerical work in direct support of sworn police personnel or department programs.
+Experience: Two years' experience, either as a California Peace Officer as defined by Section 830 of the California Penal Code, or as a Community Service Officer or equivalent position with a law enforcement agency performing crime prevention and other law enforcement related work

 Training: Equivalent to the completion of the twelfth grade.
 Completion of POST certified PC 832 course is desirable.

 May need to possess a valid driver’s license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.

 All permanent appointments from open eligible lists to positions in the classified service shall serve a probationary period of twelve (12) calendar months or two thousand eighty (2,080) hours, whichever is more.